tc39/proposal-smart-pipelines/readme.md

-The new operator is a **prefix operator `+> …`**, which creates **pipeline functions**, which are just **arrow functions**. `+> …` interprets its inner expression as a **pipeline body** but wraps it in an arrow function that applies its pipeline body to its arguments.
+The new operator is a **prefix operator `+> …`**, which creates **pipeline functions**, which are just **arrow functions**. `+> …` interprets its inner expression as a **pipeline** but wraps it in an arrow function that applies its pipeline steps to its arguments.

 A pipe function takes **no** a parameter list; no such list is needed.
 Just like with regular pipelines, a pipeline function may be in **[bare style][]